Domestic Violence and Divorce

 Contact Our Experienced Attorney at Whitmarsh Family Law Today for a Free Consultation

 If you are considering a divorce but feel unsafe in your home and are afraid of the next steps, contact our domestic violence attorney in Los Angeles, CA at Whitmarsh Family Law, PC today at (310) 552-3505.
-Our experienced attorney will walk you through the process and provide you with the best safety options available before establishing divorce parameters to lead you to a better life.
+Our experienced family law attorney will walk you through the process and provide you with the best safety options available before establishing divorce parameters to lead you to a better life.
 Call us now to schedule a free consultation.

 California Man Receives Five-Year Sentence in Domestic Violence Case